cjdbarlow/bedside-notebook/assessment/neuro/unconscious.md

 #Unconsciousness {#id}

 Coma is:
 * A clinical state of being not aware and not awake
+More precisely, "a completely unaware patient unresponsive to external stimuli with only eye opening to pain, with no eye tracking or fixation, and limb withdrawal to a noxious stimulus at best."
 * Due to impairment of the ARAS-thalmic-cortical pathway
 Lesion may be in:
 	* Arousal centres
-	Dorsal pons, midbrain.
+	Dorsal pons, midbrainm, thalamus.
 	* Consciousness centre
 	Cerebral cortex - must be bilateral to cause coma.
 	* Connecting tracts
 	Ascending reticulator activating system.

+Related categories of altered conscious states include:
+* **Persistent Vegetative State**
+Patients with PVS <3 years may (rarely) partially recover; there are no known predictors though it is usually after TBI.
+Patients with PVS for >3 years do not recover.
+PVS is defined by:
+	* No awareness of self or environment
+	* No sustained, reproducible, purposeful, or voluntary response to a stimuli
+	* No language comprehension or expression
+	* Mostly intact cranail nerve reflexes
+	* Roving nystagmoid eye movements
+	* Presence of a sleep/wake cycle
+	* Stable unsupported blood pressure
+	* Intact respiratory drive
+	* Double incontinence
+* **Minimally Conscious State**
+May further recover, but no predictors are known.
+Patients with MCS:
+	* Make eye contact and turns head when talked through
+	* Eye tracking
+	* "Abulic emotionless state"
+	* May mouth words or fend off pain
+	* Some intelligible verbalisation
+	* May hold or use objects when asked

+Two **key pitfalls** in coma assessment are:
+* **Locked-in Syndrome**
+Denervation of motor tracts in the ventral pons, leading to:
+	* Ability to blink to command and move eyes vertically
+	* Intact hearing, vision, and peripheral pain sensation
+* **Psychogenic Unreponsiveness**

 ##Assessment
-Level of consciousness is graded using the GCS or FOUR score.
+Level of consciousness is graded using the GCS or FOUR score:

 ###GCS
 The Glasgow Coma Scale is: